daniel100373/monitor/README.md

 ### `nodemon app.js`
 only for web backend server.\
+Runs the server in the development mode.\
 Open on [http://localhost:4138](http://localhost:4138)

-The page will reload if you make edits.\
+The server will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm start`